jbloomlab/dms_tools/docs/inferprefs_algorithm.rst

 implemented by `PyStan`_
 to sample from this posterior distribution.
-We monitor for convergence of the sampling of the site-specific preferences by running three chains, and ensuring that the potential scale reduction statistic :math:`\hat{R}` of `GelmanRubin1992`_ is :math:`\le 1.05` and that the effective sample size is :math:`\ge 200` (the number of steps is increased until convergence occurs).
+We monitor for convergence of the sampling of the site-specific preferences by running four chains, and ensuring that the mean over all :math:`\pi_{r,x}` values of the potential scale reduction statistic :math:`\hat{R}` of `GelmanRubin1992`_ is :math:`\le 1.05` and that the mean effective sample size is :math:`\ge 100`.
+We repeatedly increase the number of steps (starting with :math:`10^4` per chain) until convergence occurs.
 The inferred preferences are summarized by the posterior mean and median-centered 95% credible interval for each :math:`\pi_{r,x}`.